MMZK1526/Haskell-RM/README.md

 2. [Front-end Repo](https://github.com/MMZK1526/rm_front_end)
 3. [Back-end Repo](https://github.com/MMZK1526/ktor-rm)

 Note that since it is hosted on Heroku with the Eco Plan, it may take up to 20 or 30 seconds to open the website for the first time.
+If the link doesn't work, please let me know by raising an issue or send an email :)

 If you haven't heard of Register Machines, see [Introduction](#Introduction) for a brief summary.